Letter of Introduction Examples and Writing Tips

-A letter of introduction can be a useful way to network and gain job search advice (and even a possible job opportunity).
-Read below for tips and letter examples.
+A letter of introduction can be a useful way to network and gain job search advice, or even possibly a job opportunity.

 Letter of Introduction Writing Tips

 The most important tip to remember when writing a letter of introduction is to keep it short and to the point.
-The person you are contacting is busy, and you want to get his or her attention right away.
+The person you are contacting is a busy professional, and you want to get his or her attention right away.